truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 ## Encrypting a Storage Pool

 Encrypting the root dataset of a new storage pool further increases data security.
+All datasets added to a pool with encryption applied inherit encryption.
+This means all datasets added to a pool with encryption are also encrypted.

 [Create a new pool]({{< relref "PoolCreate.md#creating-a-pool" >}}) and set **Encryption** in the **Pool Manager**.
 TrueNAS shows a warning.